ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 This allowed complete granularity independent of file organization; perhaps this was because programmers were used to thinking in terms of one big file-per-program.
-Merging modules with files in Python makes more sense in hindsight and has the benefit of eliminating the [(significant) extra verbiage](https://en.wikipedia.org/wiki/Modula-2), only a portion of which is shown here.
+Merging modules with files in Python makes more sense in hindsight and has the benefit of eliminating the [(significant) extra verbiage](https://en.wikipedia.org/wiki/Modula-2), of which you only see a portion here.

 The main benefit of modules is name control.
 Each module creates a scope for names (a namespace) which allows programmers the freedom to choose any name at will within a module.